March Equinox 2026: Using the Fine Tune Dial

 35 minutes later, at the time of the equinox, the sun now is exactly over the equator = 90.00° :

 In a blink, the sun will cross north of the equator, and so the gnomon will cast a shadow below the east-west equinox bar, and Spring has begun.
 If the sundial is perfectly aligned, and the shadow perfectly crisp, it should show the tip of the gnomon shadow in the middle of the equinox bar at the instant of the Equinox, above the midline before the Equinox, and below the midline after the Equinox.
+In reality, this is impossible to achieve because of diffusion of light around the gnomon at this low altitude, let alone the daunting task of perfect alignment.

-To shorten the 7:45 AM shadow , the gnomon height would have to be reduced, by putting blocks on the dial surface.
+To shorten the 7:45 AM shadow , the gnomon height would have to be reduced, by putting a block on the dial surface.
 A block with a height of 58.2 mm would reduce the gnomon height to 47.8 mm, resulting in a calculated shadow length of 351.5 mm.
 Carefully outlining the Equinox bar’s position when raised, the tip of the shadow should fall in the middle of the bar when the Equinox occurs, when it arrives at the First Point of Aries, if the dial is aligned correctly.

 Comparing predicted calculated shadow length to actual measured length for 12 (sunny !) days before the Equinox showed calculated shadows at these very low altitudes were consistently underestimated.
 This may be because the western end of the dial is slightly lower than the eastern edge, and/or the shadow moves very quickly with very small changes in time and altitude of the sun, and the Suncalc.org only allows whole minute times to be entered.